 A leverage of 100 (1: 100) means that for a capital of 100 euros, you have the opportunity to trade for an amount of 10 000 euros.

-This is an undeniable advantage and, although it is possible to trade without leverage, many traders prefer to take risks and see their earnings potentially increased.
+This is a definite advantage and, while it is possible to trade without leverage, many traders prefer to take risks and see their gains potentially increased tenfold.

 Which Financial Instruments are Characterized by the Use of Financial Leverage Effect?

-Leveraged trading is practiced in many markets, such as equities, Forex, commodities, indices and bonds.
-Forex leverage, for example, can go up to 1: 500 depending on the brokers.
+Trading with leverage is practiced in many markets, such as stocks, Forex, commodities, indices or even bonds.
+Forex leverage, for example, can go up to 1: 500 depending on the broker.

-Similarly, there is more than one leveraged product.
-They include futures, futures, currencies, CFDs and options.
+Likewise, there is more than one leveraged product.
+These include futures contracts, or futures, currencies, CFDs, or options.

 Forex and Leverage Effect: Calculation

 Forex is typically a highly leveraged market.
-Indeed, on the Forex market, we trade lots.
-Knowing that a Forex lot is worth 100 000 currency units, for example 100 000 euros, the particular trader resorts to either mini lots or micro lots, or to trading with leverage.
+Indeed, on the Forex market, lots are traded.
+Knowing that a Forex lot is worth 100 currency units, for example 000 euros, the individual trader uses either mini lots or micro lots, or trading with leverage.

-To fully understand the Forex leverage, let's take the following example.
-With 1 000 euros on its trading account, an investor can not trade an entire Forex lot.
-If he decides to use 1: 500 leverage, he can then take positions with a total value of 500 000 euros, which is 500 times the value of his capital.
+To fully understand the Forex leverage effect, let's take the following example.
+With 1 euros in his trading account, an investor cannot trade an entire Forex lot.
+If he decides to use leverage of 000: 1, then he can take positions with a total value of 500 euros, or 500 times the value of his capital.

 Which Leverage Effect to choose?

-While it is easy to understand how to use leverage on the stock market to multiply its earnings, it is more difficult to determine what leverage to choose.
+While it is easy to understand how to use leverage on the stock market to increase your earnings tenfold, it is on the other hand more difficult to determine which leverage to choose.

-Indeed, even if one can estimate that the longer a position, the lower the leverage, the better leverage will always depend on your trading strategy.
+Indeed, even if we can estimate that the longer a position is, the lower the leverage will be, the best leverage will always depend on your trading strategy.

 For example, a position trader usually chooses a leverage from 1: 5 to 1: 20.
 The scalper prefers a higher leverage, from 1: 50 to 1: 500.

 To limit the risks, it is advisable to always train and test your strategy on a demo account before investing in real mode.
-A demo trading account allows you to trade at real market conditions but with fictitious capital, so without taking any risk.
+A demo trading account allows you to trade under real market conditions but with fictitious capital, therefore without taking any risk.

 Conclusion: Risks and Benefits of the Lever Effect

-To conclude on the notion of leverage in trading, it is important to emphasize its intrinsic double nature.
-Indeed, the leverage is a great tool that allows the trader to invest more by immobilizing less capital.
-However, it should be kept in mind that your winnings, but also your losses, are calculated on the basis of the total value of your position and not on the basis of the amount you actually invested.
-That's why you can lose more than your starting bet and why it's important to never invest more than you can afford to lose.
+To conclude on the concept of leverage in trading, it is important to underline its intrinsic dual nature.
+Indeed, the leverage effect is a formidable tool which allows the trader to invest more while locking up less his capital.
+However, you should keep in mind that your gains, but also your losses, are calculated on the basis of the total value of your position and not on the basis of the amount you actually invested.
+This is why you can lose more than your original bet and why it is important to never invest more than you can afford to lose.